GIS Projects

 Bike Transportation Alliance Bike Map

 2001-2002: Development of a bicycle friendly transportation and recreation map for the Columbia-Pacific region located at the mouth of the Columbia River.
-The BTA has produced 10,000 copies of the final map for distribution in Oregon and Washington.
+The BTA has produced 10,000 copies for distribution in Oregon and Washington.

 Columbia Pacific Adventure Map